margaretaylward/Imperial_ML_AI_capstone/DATASHEET.md

 The dataset supports the development, evaluation, and comparison of Bayesian optimisation strategies including Gaussian Process (GP) surrogates, Support Vector Regression (SVR), Random Forest (RF), Neural Networks (NN), HEBO, and Optuna-based samplers (CMA-ES, TPE).
 It documents the full optimisation trajectory for each function, enabling analysis of exploration-exploitation trade-offs, surrogate model accuracy, and acquisition function behaviour across diverse function types.

-**Who created it and for what purpose?**

-Created by a student as part of a structured academic assignment.
-The dataset serves both as the primary experimental record and as evidence of iterative strategy development for assessment purposes.

 ---